CraigOpie/macOS_Ventura_STIG/README.md

 ## Description

-The script addresses a number of configuration and security settings, making it easier for system administrators and security professionals to ensure that macOS Ventura installations are compliant with the latest STIG recommendations.
+The script addresses a number of configuration and security settings, streamlining the process for system administrators and security professionals to ensure macOS Ventura installations are compliant with the latest STIG recommendations.

 Main functionalities:
 - Retrieves audit directories.